Energy Correlators Resolving Proton Spin: Current Fragmentation and TMD Factorization

 again by RG consistency, the $\mu$-evolution of $K_i(b_\perp,\mu)$ is controlled by the cusp anomalous dimension

 From above we can solve the RG equation to give

-the solution has a evolution factor $A^i_{\rm cusp}(\mu,\mu_b)$ controlled by the cusp anomalous dimension $\gamma^i_{\rm cusp}$, as shown in eq.~(\ref{eq:Kw_def}), it also leaves a residual boundary term $\gamma^i_R(\mu_b)$ known as QCD rapidity anomalous dimension.
-While the cusp anomalous dimension $\gamma^i_{\rm cusp}$ is a purely perturbative object which originates from the UV renormalization of the cusped Wilson loops~\cite{Brandt:1981kf,Brandt:1982gz}, the rapidity anomalous dimension $\gamma^i_R(\mu_b)$, on the other hand, has both perturbative part as $b_T \to 0$ and genuine non-perturbative part as $b_T \to \infty$.
-The perturbative accuracy for the CS kernel has reached up to N${}^4$LL~\cite{Li:2016ctv,Moult:2022xzt,Duhr:2022yyp}, and there has been tremendous progress towards Lattice calculation for the non-perturbative part as well~\cite{LatticePartonLPC:2022eev,Shanahan:2020zxr,Shanahan:2021tst,Avkhadiev:2024mgd,Schlemmer:2021aij,Li:2021wvl,LatticeParton:2020uhz}.
-Eq.~(\ref{eq:rg-CS-mu}\,,\ref{eq:rg-CS-nu-1}\,,\ref{eq:rg-CS-nu-2}) are referred to as Collins-Soper equations~\cite{Collins:1981uk,Collins:1987pm,Collins:2011zzd}, they are fully equivalent to the modern language of SCET rapidity renormalization groups (RRGs)~\cite{Chiu:2011qc,Chiu:2012ir} in the context of $q_T$ factorization.
+The solution has a evolution factor $A^i_{\rm cusp}(\mu,\mu_b)$ $[$see Eq.~(\ref{eq:a-factor})$]$ controlled by the cusp anomalous dimension $\gamma^i_{\rm cusp}$; it also leaves a residual boundary term $\gamma^i_R(\mu_b)$ known as QCD rapidity anomalous dimension.
+While the cusp anomalous dimension $\gamma^i_{\rm cusp}$ is a purely perturbative object which originates from the UV renormalization of the cusped Wilson loops~\cite{Brandt:1981kf,Brandt:1982gz}, the rapidity anomalous dimension $\gamma^i_R(\mu_b)$, on the other hand, has both perturbative part as $b_T \to 0$ and genuine nonperturbative part as $b_T \to \infty$.
+The perturbative accuracy for the CS kernel has reached up to N${}^4$LL~\cite{Li:2016ctv,Moult:2022xzt,Duhr:2022yyp}, and there has been tremendous progress toward lattice calculation for the nonperturbative part as well~\cite{LatticePartonLPC:2022eev,Shanahan:2020zxr,Shanahan:2021tst,Avkhadiev:2024mgd,Schlemmer:2021aij,Li:2021wvl,LatticeParton:2020uhz,Tan:2025ofx}.
+Equations~(\ref{eq:rg-CS-mu})\,,\,(\ref{eq:rg-CS-nu-1})\,, and (\ref{eq:rg-CS-nu-2}) are referred to as Collins-Soper equations~\cite{Collins:1981uk,Collins:1987pm,Collins:2011zzd}, they are fully equivalent to the modern language of SCET rapidity RGs~\cite{Chiu:2011qc,Chiu:2012ir} in the context of $q_T$ factorization.
 Solving the CS equation, we will have the following RG-improved factorization using physical TMDs \begin{widetext}